Philadelphia Independent Media Finishing Fund

 Grants are awarded in amounts up to $2500 and are paid directly to service providers.
 This program awards grants twice a year.

-The Cycle is now closed.
-Please check back in June/July for the next round of grants.
+The Current cycle is now closed.
+Please check back in May and June for the next round of grants.

 FREQUENTLY ASKED QUESTIONS